commercionetwork/commercionetwork/docs/README.md

 The EASY WAY is to signup to [commercio.app](https://commercio.app) and use the CommercioAPI.
 You can start developing blockchain solutions in minutes with the programming language you are most familiar.

-The CommmercioAPI removes the complexity and the security of managing your users' wallets.
+The CommercioAPI removes the complexity and the security of managing your users' wallets.

 **SDK**